dano0o095/04-lab/README.md

 This exercise is about responsive design.
 The idea is to create two breakpoints to allow for three distinct sizes as shown below.

-Read the more detailed instructions on Blackboard.
+Read the more detailed instructions on Blackboar

 ![](imgs/mobile.png)